ericjunkins/3308Project/README.md

      Supporting documents -- powerpoints etc
      TestingPrograms -- programs used to test functionality of wifi network etc, not used in final build

+Running the code --
+  The android app should be runnable solely from the files in the MyFirstApp folder, in android studio The unittesting and all raspberry pi code requires a physical raspberry pi to run ass it needs access to the
+    gpio pins onboard of the pi.